followingell/twlist/README.md

 - [Tableau Bloggers](https://twitter.com/tableau/lists/tableau-bloggers)

    * The official list of Tableau bloggers maintained by [Tableau's official account](https://twitter.com/tableau).
-It serves as an easy way to understand what kind of things can be created using Tableau's free software.
+It serves as an easy way to understand what kind of things can be created using Tableau's software.

 <p align="center">